occam-ra/occam/CONTRIBUTING.md

    <!---![pull2.png](pull2.png)--->

-   Once doing this, you will be presented with a page.
-This page will show you the diff of the changes.
+   Once doing this, you will be presented with a page that shows you the diff of the changes (a detailed list of differences between your branch and the upstream branch).
 Double check them to make sure you are making a pull request against the right branch.

-   Things to check here are that the base fork is the upstream repo  (in this case, sympy/sympy) and the branch for the upstream repo is master, and that the head fork is your fork and the branch is the branch you wish to make the pull request from.
+   Things to check here are that the base fork is the upstream repo  (in this case, occam-ra/occam) and the branch for the upstream repo is master, and that the head fork is your fork and the branch is the branch you wish to make the pull request from.

    <!---